-Comments - Third in the series, ATF introduced stealth and vectored thrust aircraft.
-It ran in DOS.
-A windows version was later included in Fighters Anthology.
+Comments: Advanced Tactical Fighters was the sequel to Marine Fighters, and third in the series.
+It introduced stealth and vectored thrust aircraft.
 I remember the first time I booted it up on my 486 DX-66.
 I leapt into the Grumman X-31 and headed for the clouds.
 For a while I was convinced there was something wrong with the program because this aircraft just seemed too fast!
-Advanced Tactical Fighters was the sequel to Marine Fighters.
-It ran in DOS.
-A windows version was later included in Fighters Anthology.

 ASTOVL - the proposed Joint Strike Fighter.
 It has S/VTOL capabilities and a limited stealth design.

 F-117A Stealth Fighter

 Dassault Rafale is the new French Strike Fighter designed to serve with the French Navy and Air Force.

 X-29 by Grumman is a forward swept wing lightweight fighter protoype.
 The forward swept wing design has been around since WW2, the Germans had several on the drawing board but materials technology at the time couldn't keep wing flexion within acceptable limits.